Destruction Derby Arenas

-Destruction Derby Arenas is a racing video game for the PlayStation 2.
-It was developed by Studio 33 and was released in 2004, being the fourth installment of the Destruction Derby series.
+Destruction Derby Arenas is a 2004 racing video game developed by Studio 33 and published by Sony Computer Entertainment for the PlayStation 2.
+Gathering released the game in North America.
+It is the fifth and final game in Psygnosis' Destruction Derby series.

 Reception

 Destruction Derby Arenas received "mixed" reviews according to the review aggregation website Metacritic.
 IGN felt the game was worth an hour or two due to car crashes, but after that would quickly lose value.
 GameSpot felt the online mode was worth renting the game for genre fans, but that the game otherwise did not justify its cost.